-TPR is used to characterize the reducible species present in the catalyst and also to determine the impact of the catalyst support on active metal dispersion.
+TPR is used to characterize the reducible species present in the catalyst and to determine the impact of the catalyst support on active metal dispersion.
 In this experiment, the effect of H2 pressure on a catalyst reduction profile was examined by obtaining TPR profiles at two different pressures: 1 bar and 25 bar.
 A catalyst mixture of silver (I) oxide and copper (II) oxide in an approximately 50:50 ratio was used in this experiment.
-A flow of 100 sccm nitrogen was supplied as diluting agent and carrier gas, while a mixed flow of 50 sccm 10% hydrogen balance nitrogen was utilized for species reduction.
+A flow of 100 sccm nitrogen was supplied as a diluting agent and carrier gas, while a mixed flow of 50 sccm 10% hydrogen balance nitrogen was utilized for species reduction.

 TPR was then carried out on the copper and silver oxide mixture at atmospheric pressure (Figure 2).
 The same TPR analysis was then carried out at 25 bar pressure.

 Figure 2.
 TPR Profile Performed at Atmospheric Pressure

 Figure 3.
 TPR Profile Performed at 25 bar Pressure